 Blogger tends to be the choice for most blogging beginners.
 For people just looking to jump in and get started, Blogger can have you up and running in minutes.
 Blogger is owned and controlled by Google who has rights over the content and ability to publish.
 This is important to consider because Google ultimately has say over your blog.
 Using Blogger’s free hosting will give you a website URL like this: www.myawesomefoodblog.blogger.com.
 Blogger is a great choice for people who want to run a (food) blog as a hobby and nothing more.
 Blogger allows you to create custom looks and designs and you can do some advertising (though with some restrictions) and there are add-ons available that can help to customize and make it your own.
 However, for those bloggers with bigger aspirations who wish to create a brand and make some money, rather than just a hobby, a self-hosted WordPress is the best choice.

 WordPress tends to be the site bloggers graduate to from Blogger, though it does not have to happen in that order.
 Hosting with WordPress will give you a URL like this: www.myawesomefoodblog.wordpress.com.
 If you’re interested in using WordPress for your hosting, you will not be able to have ads on your site.
 However, WordPress offers ways to (1) have your own customized domain name and (2) have your own ads to earn money.
 To use your own domain name (such as www.myawesomefoodblog.com), you can host your own website (through hosting companies such as hostgator, godaddy and servint) and choose to install WordPress onto your own hosted site (this is called having a self-hosted WordPress site).
 Because I think this is the best way to go for creating your own customized, easy to run and monetize-able blog, I will dedicate a later lesson, step-by-step for how to install WordPress onto your domain.
 For more information on how to choose your own domain name, check out this post.
 WordPress has all sorts of great plug-ins that are easy to download and install on your WordPress theme to help improve your blog.
 There are also tons and tons of free WordPress themes you can use to get started.
-This site is a self-hosted WordPress blog and is hosted through hostgator, as an example.
+This site is hosted on WPEngine and uses WordPress.

 If you haven’t yet read my post on how to decide what kind of blog you would like to run, I suggest you read it and start thinking.
 Your answers will have an impact on what type of platform makes the most sense for you.